JompaGlitter/EVE/README.md

 **main.js** is the heart of EVE, it's where the main code and logic is.
 But to use EVE you need some som data and functionality attached to it.
 Otherwise EVE is more or less just an empty shell without presentation or content.
 Here is what it needs:

 ####User interface
-**chatbot.html**
-This file contains the visual presentation of EVE.
+**chatbot.html** contains the visual presentation of EVE.
 It's basically just a simple HTML file that the EVE:s logic interacts with.
 It imports the necessary logic and basic functionality and sets up a simple user interface.

 #####Want your own user interface?
 If you want to create your own interface there are some naming of id tags to take into consideration: